ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

-In the file `src/datafetching/src/functions/FetchOrders.js`, uncomment the line 18 by removing `//` from the line beginning.
+> - Navigate to the file `src/datafetching/src/functions/FetchOrders.js`,
+> - Uncomment the line 18 by removing `//` from the line beginning.

 Your code should look like: